dy/sprae/r&d.md

     + and that naturally prevents leaking variables
   ?
 Do we need extending root scope?
 Like writing some new props to it?
   + `with` doesn't allow writing new props anyways

+## [x] store: should we have write transparency for parent, ie instead of creating new prop we write to a parent? -> yes, write transparency
+  * `<x :scope="x=1"><y :scope="y=2,x=1"></y></x>`
+  ?
+Is y going to write x to the `<x>` scope, or create own instance?
+  - Object prototype chain creates new props
+  ~ In js it can be `let x=1; { let y = 2, x = 3;}` but we also can write `x` from nested scopes...
+  - we cannot easily access full prototype chain, only nearby parent
+  + Alpine has write transparency, but it creates new values in the root scope, not local one

+  1. Alpine principle: find closest scope where variable is defined.
+    - But then we have to make a special rule for `:scope` directive to _only define_ variables, which is modal creation
+    - Also hoisting to the global scope is not good
+  2. We write to parent if variable is defined there, otherwise we create it locally
+    + Solves `:scope` issue
+    - Since we do sandboxing, we

 ## [x] Pause/resume components (detached :if should not trigger internal fx) -> complete disposal cycle